TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FeatureToggles/Index.rst

 Feature toggles in TypoScript
 ===============================

-To check weather a feature is enabled in TypoScript was introduced in v9.5 in :issue:`86881`
+To check whether a feature is enabled in TypoScript was introduced in v9.5 in :issue:`86881`

 Support for feature toggle check in the symfony expression language DefaultFunctionProvider is provided.
 With the new function :typoscript:`feature()` the feature toggle can be checked.